 The display colors are used to select the colors for the background, cursors, signals, and graticules of the TVM.
-The colors are listed in Table 4-13 on page 161.
+The colors are listed in Table 4-13 on page 164.
 The Display Color Selection Screen, shown in Figure 4-3, is used to set the colors.
 Any color selection that is not available is blocked out and not accessible.
-"X" indicates the selection on the screen color can be used for multiple functions, each function can use one color.
-Black cells in the Display Color Screen indicate color selections that cannot be made for specific functions.
+"X" indicates the selection on the screen.